Privacy Policy

 We disclose your personal data for legitimate business purposes and the operation of our Platform or provision of our Services, in accordance with applicable law, including:

-• where appropriate, to your appointed representatives authorised by us and acting on our behalf, such as our employees, contractors, suppliers and/or agents, including without limitation our customer care teams to administer the Services provided to you by us now or in the future, subject to the requirements noted below in this Section 10;
+• where appropriate, to your appointed representatives authorised by us and acting on our behalf, such as our employees, contractors, suppliers and/or agents, including without limitation our customer care teams to administer the Services provided to you by us now or in the future, subject to the requirements noted below in this section;

 • to accountants, auditors, consultants, lawyers and other outside professional advisors to Zero Gravity, subject to binding contractual obligations of confidentiality;